 Once they start reviewing the code (the next phase in the process), this segment addresses everything that needs to be done in order to be able to promote this code to production.
 Oftentimes there are comments during this phase and even requests for entire rewrites.
 This might take us back to the first phase in the process, coding, and then we again need to go through the process of pickup through to review, before getting the reviewer to look at the code again.

 Because there is more than one person in the process at this point, many times there are differences of opinion, and arguments regarding necessary changes.
 But eventually, the end goal is getting both the coder and the reviewer to a place where they believe the code is in a good enough state to be merged into the production codebase.

 Time to Deploy

 The deploy time phase is exactly what it sounds like.
 Except that in the context of cycle time, this means the time it takes from merging in the code until it’s actually in the hands of customers in production (not behind feature flags, staging, QA or Pre-Prod).
 While production can vary in many ways for different development teams, the key is that it’s now actually bringing value to your users.
 Remember the initial goal when we started working on this piece of code was to get it in the hands of our customers, and therefore, understanding the time it takes our organization to push things to production users is crucial.

 So how do we take our existing team and improve our cycle time so it becomes more predictable, faster, and achieve all the benefits of rapid code to deployment?

-Each segment in the process coding → pickup → review → deploy have different dynamics that impact the time it takes to complete each segment.
+Each segment in the process--coding → pickup → review → deploy--has different dynamics that impact the time it takes to complete each segment.
 If we incrementally optimize each segment in the process, this will improve our overall cycle time and performance substantially.